marcosdiasdev/react-vitejs-template/README.md

-# ViteJS React App Template
+# ViteJS ⚡️ React ⚛️ App Template

+A ViteJS template for React projects, with ESLint, Prettier, Jest, Testing Library, TailwindCSS and Storybook.

+## Running

+Just run `yarn` to install the dependencies and then `yarn dev` to run the app, or `yarn storybook` to run Storybook.